MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 All visuals start with a class that implements the `IVisual` interface.
 The `src/visual.ts` file is the default file that contains this class.

-In this tutorial we will call our API file `barChart.ts`.
+In this tutorial, we'll call our API file `barChart.ts`.
 [Download the file](https://github.com/blackleaden/PowerBI-visuals-sampleBarChart/blob/barChartTutorial/src/barChart.ts) if you haven't already downloaded it.
-In the following section we will go through this file in detail and describe the various sections.
+In the following section, we'll go through this file in detail and describe the various sections.

 ### Imports

-The first thing we have to do is import the modules that we will be using for this visual.
+The first thing we have to do is import the modules that we'll be using for this visual.
 Notice that in addition to the Power BI visual modules, we also import the [d3 library](https://d3js.org/).

 ### Interfaces